-Yesterday evening, the European Parliament reached a deal with the Council on the European Globalisation Adjustment Fund for the next seven years.
-Cindy Franssen MEP, EPP Group lead negotiator, stated:
+Tonight, the European Parliament reached a deal with the Council on the European Globalisation Adjustment Fund for the next seven years.
+Cindy Franssen, EPP lead negotiator stated:

-“With the current Corona crisis and the imminent Brexit, the European Globalisation Fund is desperately needed as a social safety net for our employees.
-I am extremely satisfied with the agreement that includes the spearheads of Parliament: a lowered threshold to 200 redundancies and a broader scope for redundancies as a result of digitisation, climate transition and Brexit.
-The enhanced European Globalisation Fund will play an important role in the post-Corona era.”
+“With the current corona crisis and the imminent Brexit, the European Globalisation Fund is desperately needed as a social safety net for our employees.
+I am extremely satisfied with the agreement that includes the spearheads of parliament: a lowered threshold to 200 redundancies and a broader scope for redundancies as a result of digitization, climate transition and Brexit.
+The enhanced Globalisation Fund will play an important role in the post-corona era.”

 Note to editors

 The EPP Group is the largest political group in the European Parliament with 187 Members from all EU Member States